arthurscchan/ProvMark/documentation/usage.md

 - general.clingo-program-[MD5Hash]: generalized foreground graph
 - general.clingo-control-[MD5Hash]: generalized background graph
 - result-[MD5Hash].clingo: final benchmark graph
-- Remark: There will be mutliple result with different MD5Hash indicating it is the result for the non-deterministic branch with that fingerprint.
+- Remark: The MD5Hash indicating the fingerprint for this graph or benchmark.
 For deterministic input, there will only be one set of result.
+For non-deterministic input, there will be multiple set of result indicating different possible branches.
+The result of each branches will bear a different MD5Hash fingerprint

 #### Output Clingo File Format